-With only three villas in total, privacy and quietness is a key concern at Mistere, ensuring complete serenity as you explore the grounds, which includes a Zen Garden with a Buddha statue.
+With only three villas in total, privacy and quietness is a key concern at Mistere.
+Similarly ensuring complete serenity as you explore the grounds, which includes a Zen Garden with a Buddha statue.

-Baskets of food for breakfast and lunch can be ordered, while dinner options can be cooked on the barbecues, a self-sufficient means of unwinding.
+Baskets of food for breakfast and lunch can be ordered.
+Afterwards, dinner options can be cooked on the barbecues, a self-sufficient means of unwinding.

-Explore the nearby town of Murwillumbah, only a short eight minute drive away, that features organic markets with fresh produce such as homemade almond milk, biscuits and breakfast options.
+Explore the nearby town of Murwillumbah, only a short eight minute drive away.
+Organic markets with fresh produce such as homemade almond milk, biscuits and breakfast options are some of the delicacies.
 Crops of organic sugar cane are also nearby to explore and immerse one self in nature.